Sage/carbon/docs/tutorials/carbon-rails/updating-data.md

 rails g model User first_name:string last_name:string
 ```

-And lets migrate the database:
+And let's migrate the database:

 ```shell
 bundle exec rake db:migrate
 ```

-And finally, lets use the rails console to create a user that we can load and edit in the app:
+And finally, let's use the rails console to create a user that we can load and edit in the app:

 ```shell
 rails c